rinewto04/Roast-Dinner-Planner/README.md

 This list might be extended in further development.

 Possible Inputs
-The algorithm will need an input for the size and number of shelves in each persons oven as well as which e;lemtns of the roast they want to cook and for how many people.
+The algorithm will need an input for the size and number of shelves in each persons oven as well as which elements of the roast they want to cook and for how many people.

 This list might also be extended in further development.